napudumaran/Learning-Documentation-and-Projects/notes/Windows-to-POP_OS.md

-# Switching from Windows 11 to Pop!_OS: Making it my new Daily Driver
+# Switching from Windows 11 to Pop!_OS: Making my new Daily Driver

 Edit: I started by dumping everything I did (and didn’t do), but realized that wasn’t helpful.
 So instead, I’m documenting only what actually mattered — in detail — with a focus on what might help others switching too.